-Most developmental toxicity test protocols use rats, rabbits, or other mammalian species.
-FETAX, a 96-hour test that uses early-stage whole embryos of the South African clawed frog (Xenopus laevis) to measure the potential of chemicals to cause mortality, malformation, and growth inhibition, was nominated by the EPA as a screening assay to identify potential human developmental toxicants.
+Most developmental toxicity tests use rabbits or rats, but other mammalian species may be used.
+FETAX is a 96-hour test that uses early-stage whole embryos of the South African clawed frog (Xenopus laevis) to measure the potential of substances to cause mortality, malformation, and growth inhibition in developing embryos.

+FETAX was nominated by the EPA as a screening assay to identify potential human developmental toxicants.
 In response to the nomination, ICCVAM agreed to consider the potential regulatory applications of FETAX.
 NICEATM prepared a background review document summarizing available data on FETAX and the extent to which the assay met ICCVAM validation and acceptance criteria for potential regulatory applications.
-The NICEATM background review document was considered in May 2000 by an ICCVAM-sponsored expert panel charged to review the current status and future directions for FETAX method development.
+The NICEATM background review document was considered in 2000 by an ICCVAM-sponsored expert panel charged to review the current status and future directions for FETAX method development.

 A subsequent review (Hoke and Ankley, 2005) provides an evaluation and critique of the current FETAX protocol from two perspectives: